Calculate profitability with gross and net margins

 Taking control of your business profitability

-Understanding and measuring profitability is more than just a numbers game; it gives you the clarity and confidence to steer your business towards success.
-By regularly tracking your margins, you can make smarter decisions, spot opportunities, and build a more resilient business.
+Measuring profitability gives you the clarity and confidence to steer your business towards success.
+By tracking your margins regularly, you can make smarter decisions, spot opportunities and build a more resilient business.

-Ready to run your business, not your books?
+Ready to focus on running your business?
 Try Xero for free and see how easy it is to get real-time insights into your profitability.

 How often should I measure profitability?